applejazzsa/Legacy-Skye-Steward/frontend/README.md

-# Frontend Dashboard (Next.js)
+# Frontend Dashboard (Vite + React)

-This directory hosts the Next.js 14 dashboard for Legacy Skye Steward.
-The app consumes the FastAPI backend to present KPI summaries, top-performing menu items, staff praise, and recent handovers.
+This directory hosts the Vite + React dashboard for Legacy Skye Steward.
+The app consumes the FastAPI backend to present KPI summaries, top-performing menu items, recent handovers, incidents, checklists, and a small fleet booking demo.

 ## Quick Start